JohnRazonado/2ndYear-CVSU-Notes/(COSC 60) Digital Logic Design/Number and Codes.md

 - The program itself
 - Computers would be a pile of "dumb" without it.

-### Memory
-- One of the main parts of computers.

 ## Transistors
 - Main reason why computer works
 - **integrated circuits (IC)** contains thousands of these used by computers (but it is now in the millions in terms of the modern computers).
 - IC still works with *transistor variations* due to its **two-state design**
 	- using only two points on the load line of each transistor.
 	- When a transistors on the left are cut off or saturated, parameter variations have almost no effect.